Last updated: July 1, 2026

 | Premium omakase | ¥30,000-50,000+ | $200-340+ | Reserve months in advance |

-The budget rarely breaks at breakfast — most travelers eat combini or hotel breakfast (¥500–800).
-It breaks at dinner, when a week of izakaya sessions adds up to ¥17,500–31,500 in food spend alone.
+The budget rarely breaks at breakfast.
+Most travelers eat combini or hotel breakfast (¥500-800).
+The budget breaks at dinner, when a week of izakaya sessions adds up to ¥17,500-31,500 in food spend alone.

 | Attraction | Entry fee (¥) | Entry fee ($) | City |